 I like to think of myself as a bit of an activist and as deeply embracing social equality.

-I hate that systemic racism exists, and I have friends of all races.
+I hate that systemic racism exists, and I have friends of many races.

 However, I remain slightly biased against blacks, and somewhat biased against disabled people.

 The first step to solving any problem is recognizing that there is one.

 I hope that this post has helped awaken you to the fact of systemic racism(or reignited your fire about it), so that you can take steps to help fight it.

 Test yourself – there are many options in that test and many can help you better recognize your biases and better understand your own tendencies.

 Having bias is simply a reality – everybody has some preferences, beliefs, or ideas that come from their life experiences.

 The problem isn’t the existence of bias, the problem is that so many people don’t acknowledge their bias and believe they are making a fair or reasonable decision despite the fact that their decision is affected by their bias.

 By knowing your own tendencies, you can question yourself and do your best to manage or account for your own personal bias.